 On September 30, 2021, HSBC Bank (Uruguay) SA ("HSBC"), a creditor in the Cereoil bankruptcy proceeding pending in Uruguay, filed a suit in the U.S. District Court for the District of Kansas (the "Kansas District Court") against Seaboard Corporation alleging claims for breach of contract, promissory estoppel, breach of the duty of good faith and fair dealing, unjust enrichment, fraud, negligent misrepresentation and fraud by concealment based upon a comfort letter, alleged statements by Cereoil personnel (including the Chief Financial Officer serving at the behest of Seaboard), and the same grain transactions that the Trustee challenges as fraudulent conveyances in the Cereoil bankruptcy in Uruguay discussed above.
-HSBC seeks \$10 million plus interest and other relief in excess of \$ 3 million.
+HSBC seeks \$10 million \$10 million plus interest and other relief in excess of \$3 million, \$3 million.
 In March 2022, Seaboard filed a motion to dismiss HSBC's claims on various grounds.
 On September 23, 2022, the Kansas District Court dismissed six of HSBC's seven claims.
 Three of those claims, for fraud, negligent misrepresentation and fraud by concealment, can be refiled by HSBC in Uruguay.
 The other three claims, for breach of contract, breach of the duty of good faith and fair dealing and unjust enrichment, were dismissed with prejudice and cannot be refiled unless HSBC successfully appeals the Kansas District Court order.
 The one claim not dismissed in this matter is for promissory estoppel.
 Seaboard believes that it has meritorious defenses to this claim and intends to vigorously defend it.
-It is impossible to determine the probability of a favorable or unfavorable outcome resulting from this remaining claim.
+It is impossible in the event of an adverse ruling, Seaboard Corporation could be ordered to determine pay HSBC the probability of a favorable or unfavorable outcome resulting from this remaining claim, amounts described above.

 On May 15, 2018, the Trustee for Nolston S.A. ("Nolston") filed a suit in the Bankruptcy Court of First Instance in Uruguay that was served during the second quarter of 2018, naming as parties Seaboard and the other Cereoil Defendants.
 Seaboard has a 45% indirect ownership of Nolston.
 The Trustee contends that the Cereoil Defendants acted with willful misconduct to cause Nolston's insolvency, and thus should be ordered to pay all liabilities of Nolston, net of assets.
-The bankruptcy filing listed the U.S. dollar equivalent of liabilities of approximately \$29 million and assets of approximately \$ 15 million.
-Based on the administration of the case which resulted in duplicative claims made in the Cereoil case and the liquidation of assets, as of September 30, 2023, the U.S. dollar equivalent of liabilities was estimated to be approximately \$1 million, and there are no remaining assets with any value.
+The bankruptcy filing listed the U.S. dollar equivalent of liabilities of approximately \$29 million and assets of approximately \$15 million.
+Based on the administration of the case which resulted in duplicative claims made in the Cereoil case and the liquidation of assets, as of September 30, 2023 March 30, 2024, the U.S. dollar equivalent of liabilities was estimated to be approximately \$1 million, and there are no remaining assets with any value.
 Seaboard believes that it has meritorious defenses to the claims alleged in this matter and intends to vigorously defend this matter.
 It is impossible at this stage to determine the probability of a favorable or unfavorable outcome resulting from this suit.
 In the event of an adverse ruling, Seaboard Corporation and the other defendants could be ordered to pay the liabilities of Nolston, and could be ordered to pay an inflation adjustment, interest, the Trustee's fees and other expenses.